LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-interfaces/README.md

 ## Interfaces

 An **interface** is a formal construction within C# that allows us to create a contract consisting of properties and method signatures (and a few other member types that we haven't covered).
-An interface *contains not method implementations*.
+An interface *contains no method implementations*.
 In other words, we may not create a fully-functioning method within an interface.

 Here's a simple example: